itrocket-team/testnet_guides/kusama/README.md

 <img src="https://github.com/mART321/ITstake/blob/main/img/23.jpeg" style="width: 60%; height: 60%; object-fit: cover;" />
 </details>

-If you see the value `100000000000`, it corresponds to **0.1 KSM**.
-In the Kusama network, one KSM equals 1,000,000,000,000 plancks — the smallest unit.
+If you see the value `100,000,000,000`, it corresponds to **0.1 KSM**.
+In the Kusama network, one KSM equals 10^12 Plancks — the smallest unit.
 This threshold is defined by network parameters and may change, so it is recommended to check it manually before staking.

 ---